Biden blames others for swift collapse in Afghanistan, defends his decision to withdraw troops

 Monday’s images of disorder and confusion, including a video showing desperate Afghans clinging to the sides of a U.S. military aircraft as it moved down the runway at the Kabul airport, were some of the most harrowing to emerge in the days since the Taliban began seizing major cities.

-U.S. military officials privately harbored fundamental doubts for the duration of the war that the Afghan security forces could ever become competent or shed their dependency on U.S. money and firepower, according to documents obtained for the forthcoming Washington Post book “The Afghanistan Papers: A Secret History of the War.”
+U.S. military officials privately harbored fundamental doubts for the duration of the war that the Afghan security forces could ever become competent or shed their dependency on U.S. money and firepower, according to documents obtained for the forthcoming book “The Afghanistan Papers: A Secret History of the War,” written by Washington Post reporter Craig Whitlock.

 “Thinking we could build the military that fast and that well was insane,” an unnamed former U.S. official told government interviewers in 2016.